-If at any time during the student's enrollment in a Health Professions Program, it is determined that a student's behavior is suspect of being chemically impaired, the faculty member/clinical instructor will report the observed behavior to the Program Director, who will direct the student to complete a reasonable cause drug screen via CastleBranch.
+If at any time during a student's enrollment in a Nursing & Health Professions Program, the student's behavior leads to suspicion that the student may be chemically impaired, the faculty member/clinical instructor will report the observed behavior to the Program Director, who will direct the student to complete a reasonable cause drug screen.

-Suspicious behavior may include, but is not limited to, slurred speech, unsteady gait, drowsiness, glassy eyes, personality or mood changes, alcohol smell on breath, altered thinking, inability to understand or follow through with instructions, and/or inappropriate behavior (See Substance Abuse Documentation Form in division form section).
+Suspicious behavior may include, but is not limited to, slurred speech, unsteady gait, drowsiness, glassy eyes, personality or mood changes, alcohol smell on breath, altered thinking, inability to understand or follow through with instructions, and/or inappropriate behavior.
 The testing procedures will be the same as for the preclinical screening.

-If at any time reports of potential substance abuse by any currently enrolled health professions student(s) provide reasonable suspicion that a student may be chemically impaired; classroom/laboratory/clinical participation will be suspended.
-The Program Director may authorize that the reported student(s) be sent for a reasonable cause drug screen.
+If at any time reports of suspicious behavior by a currently enrolled health professions student provide reasonable suspicion that a student may be chemically impaired; classroom/laboratory/clinical participation will be suspended.
+The Program Director may authorize that the reported student be sent for a reasonable cause drug screen.
 As with preclinical testing, random screening and reasonable cause screening requires the student bring a picture ID to the collection site.